psurge1/console_graphing_calculator/README.md

 self.m
 ```

-returns the slope of the given linear equation
+returns the slope of the given linear equation as a float

 ### Y Intercept